 #3: Mention of your previous career accomplishments

 Set yourself up as an achiever and a professional by summing up an accomplishment of which you are particularly proud from your previous work-life.
 Choose an accomplishment in which you applied skills that are relevant to the job you’re looking for.
-(More about transferable skills next week.)
 For example: “I led a team that ensured our hospital met or exceeded all accreditation standards and won awards for our level of patient care.
-I’m a whiz with data and good with details, so developing the budget was something I really enjoyed doing.”
+I’m a whiz with data and good with details, so developing the plan for this project was something I really enjoyed doing.”

 #4: An indication that you are 100% ready to re-enter the workforce

 Be proactive about addressing this concern hiring managers may have when considering a candidate who is restarting her career.
 Deliver this part with enthusiasm and a genuine smile.
-Here’s an example: “I was fortunate enough to be able to take some time off while our children were young/I had aging parents who needed me and now the time feels really right to return to work.”
+Here’s an example: “I was fortunate enough to be able to take some time off while our children were young/I had aging parents who needed me and now I am ready and excited to return to work.”

 #5: An expression of self-confidence in who you are and what you offer